Borzoneg/Lab-Sistemi-operativi-a.a-2020-2021/README.md

 ### Lab 03

-- Analysis of firat concurrent programs
+- Analysis of concurrent programs that uses only fork
 - First approach to fork()
 - Realization of a precedence graph

+### Lab 04

+- Analysis of concurrent programs that uses also exec
+- First approach to exec()

+### Lab 05

+- Pipe
+- Signal
+- Redirection  of input/output of UNIX command
+- concurrent sort of a vector